diazevedo/1STi-desafio-frontend/README.md

 ## Project information
-That is a test that the company 1STi has to test the skills of the frontend developers candidates.
-Link for the real repository https://github.com/1STi/desafio-frontend .
+It is a code challenge that the company 1STi apply to candidates aiming to evaluate front end skills.
+Link for the real repository https://github.com/1STi/desafio-frontend.

 In order to run this application, you should clone, then run npm install and you are ready to go for a npm start.

 ## React information